Frequently Asked Questions About Alzheimer's Disease and Alzheimer's Care Options in Eldersburg, MD and Surrounding Areas

 Your options depend on the progression of the disease.
 While Alzheimer’s patients do need a higher level of care to ensure their safety and well-being, those with early or mid-stage Alzheimer’s are typically cared for by other family members or close friends.
 When your loved one’s disease reaches advanced stages, it’s time to consider professional in-home care.

 You could move your loved one into a nursing home; however, this isn’t always recommended as it is important for your loved one to remain in familiar surroundings.
 Nursing homes are usually a last resort.

 You could also hire professional senior caregivers from Visiting Angels Eldersburg.
 Our essential home care solutions for seniors with Alzheimer’s are specially designed to tackle the unique challenges that Alzheimer’s presents, such as wandering or memory issues.

-Serving Eldersburg, Westminster, Baltimore, Columbia, Ellicott City and Surrounding Areas in Carroll, Howard and Western Baltimore Counties in Maryland
+Serving Eldersburg, Westminster, Baltimore, Columbia, Ellicott City, Randallstown and Surrounding Areas in Carroll and Howard Counties in Maryland

 Eldersburg, MD 21784